-2.2 People who need to self - isolate 4 4 16 • People with COVID- 19 infection in the workplace. • Potential to infect multiple persons in the workplace • workers on an individual basis by discussing with them their individual needs and supporting them in taking any additional precautions advised by their clinicians.
-The Public Health England report 'Disparities in the risk and outcomes of COVID-19' shows that some groups of people may be at more risk of being infected and/or an adverse outcome if infected.
-The higher-risk groups include • Older males• People who have a high body mass index (BMI) • have health conditions such as diabetes • are from some Black, Asian or minority ethnicity (BAME) backgrounds This will be a consideration of any specific risk assessment.
-Particular attention will also be paid to people who live with clinically extremely vulnerable individuals.
-Information communicated on the requirements for self-isolating, in line with current government legislation for 4 2 8 To make sure individuals who are advised to stay at home, under current government guidance, do not physically come to work.
-This includes individuals who have symptoms of COVID-19 as well as those (not fully vaccinated individuals) who live in a household with someone who has symptoms and those who are advised to self-isolate.
-Testing for coronavirus (COVID-19) - NHS (www.nhs.uk) 4 4 16 • Increased risk of spreading the virus • Large numbers infected with COVID-19 • both individuals and those who live in a household displaying symptoms of COVID-19 Provisions made for workers to work from home, if possible whilst self-isolating.
-Employees are advised of the provision of statutory sick pay due to COVID-19 Identify areas of the workplace that are usually 4 2 8 Ventilation To use ventilation to mitigate the transmission risk of COVID-19 • spreading the virus in enclosed spaces {offices / meeting rooms} due to poor ventilation.
-If ventilation is found not to be adequate, with COVID-19 • workplace that are usually occupied, and poorly ventilated prioritise these areas for improvement to reduce the risk of aerosol transmission
+2.2 People who need to self - isolate To make sure individuals who are advised to stay at home, under current government guidance, do not physically come to work.
+This includes individuals who have symptoms of COVID-19 as well as those (not fully vaccinated individuals) who live in a household with someone who has symptoms and those who are advised to self-isolate as a close contact.
+Testing for coronavirus (COVID-19) - NHS (www.nhs.uk) 4 4 16 • People with COVID- 19 infection in the workplace.
+Also see section 11 regarding the considerations of the Omicron variant. • Potential to infect multiple persons in the workplace • Information communicated on the requirements for self-isolating, in line with current government legislation for both individuals and those who live in a household displaying symptoms of COVID-19 Ensuring that any close contacts identified as being unvaccinated self-isolate Provisions made for workers to work from home, if possible whilst self-isolating.
+Employees are advised of the provision of statutory sick pay due to COVID-19 4 2 8 2.3 Ventilation To use ventilation to mitigate the transmission risk of COVID-19 Also see link in Appendix 9.
+4 4 16 • Increased risk of spreading the virus in enclosed spaces {offices / meeting rooms} due to poor ventilation.
+If ventilation is found not to be adequate, then rooms /areas should not be used, until improvements to ventilation have been introduced. • Large numbers infected with COVID-19 • Identify areas of the workplace that are usually occupied, and poorly ventilated prioritise these areas for improvement to reduce the risk of aerosol transmission Introduce CO2 monitoring to assist in identifying and controlling high CO2 levels in meeting rooms, where expected levels of CO2 are of concern.
+Informing and encouraging individuals in attendance of meetings to monitor and take appropriate actions when detected CO2 levels are of concern {see Appendix} Take appropriate action where CO2 levels are consistently higher than 1500ppm Where possible, consider ways to maintain and increase the supply of fresh air, for example, by opening windows and doors (unless fire doors).
+Balancing ventilation with keeping warm - Providing adequate ventilation does not mean you have to make the workplace feel cold.
+4 2 8

-Document Cor ntrol (Uncontrolled When Printe d) Issue No: RA/CV 001-1 Version: 24 Doto 16/09/2021 Prepared by: M. Pearson Date: Position: GHSM Page 4 of 22
+Document Cor trol (Uncontrolled When Printe d) Iss sue No: RA/CV 001-1 Version: 28 Data 11/01/2022 Pre epared by: M. Pearson Date: Pο sition: GHSM Page 5 of 25